top of page

 Funerals at St Nicholas Church

-There are several options to discuss and we urge you to think carefully and talk through your wishes with family and those working with you to support in these important final tasks of love.
-Please do contact Rev'd Rachel to discuss the right service for your loved one, then please speak to your chosen Funeral Director and they can arrange this with us.
+There are several options to consider, and we encourage you to think carefully and talk through your wishes with family and those supporting you in these important final acts of love.

 Burial of Ashes (Cremated Remains)